aquasecurity/trivy/docs/docs/references/configuration/config-file.md

   # Default is false
   trace: false

-  # Same as '--skip-policy-update'
+  # Same as '--skip-check-update'
   # Default is false
-  skip-policy-update: false
+  skip-check-update: false

   # Same as '--config-policy'
   # Default is empty